 The classified notification is then being matched to existing settings.
 If it does not match, then it will be forwarded and shown to the user as regularly.
 If it does match, then it will trigger the processing according to the setting.

-The processing might cause the notification to be delayed, or modified or blocked entirely.
+The processing might cause the notification to be delayed, modified, or blocked entirely.

 Figure 2: the pipeline of notification handling